People

 Gavin Jones, PhD | Principal Investigator

-Gavin (he/him) is a Research Ecologist with Rocky Mountain Research Station – Wildlife Ecology Program (USDA Forest Service) and holds an appointment as an adjunct Assistant Professor in the Biology Department at the University of New Mexico.
-He completed his M.Sc. and Ph.D. at the University of Wisconsin-Madison and did postdoctoral research at the University of Florida.
-Gavin is an Associate Editor at Frontiers in Ecology and the Environment and Fire Ecology which are the flagship peer-reviewed scientific journals of the Ecological Society of America and the Association for Fire Ecology, respectively.
-Gavin has received recognition for early career research achievement from several professional societies and institutions including the National Academy of Sciences (2025 Kavli Fellow), the Association for Fire Ecology (2025 Early Career Award), the American Ornithological Society (2024 Ned K. Johnson Early Investigator), and the USDA (2022 Early Career Scientist).
+Gavin (he/him) is an Assistant Professor of Ecology in the School of Earth, Environment, and Sustainability at the University of Iowa.
+Prior to joining the Iowa faculty, Gavin was a Research Ecologist with the US Forest Service’s Rocky Mountain Research Station and adjunct faculty in the Biology Department at the University of New Mexico from 2020-2026.
+Gavin was a postdoctoral researcher at the University of Florida and completed his Bachelor’s, Master’s, and PhD degrees at the University of Wisconsin-Madison.
+He currently serves as an Associate Editor at Frontiers in Ecology and the Environment and Fire Ecology.
+Gavin is a Kavli Fellow with the National Academy of Sciences and has received early career awards from the Association for Fire Ecology (2025 Early Career Award), the American Ornithological Society (2024 Ned K. Johnson Early Investigator), and the USDA (2022 Early Career Scientist).
 Download Gavin’s (possibly) recent CV here.

 gavin-m-jones@uiowa.edu